zoffixznet/writing/perl6/20160502-Perl-6-There-Are-Traitors-In-Our-Midst--Part-1.md

     sub foo ( :$bar is required ) { }
     foo; # fatal error, asks for $bar named arg

-As the name suggests, `is required` trait marks class attributes and named parameters as mandatory.
-If those are not provided at object instantiation or method/sub call, a fatal error will be thrown.

 ## `is Type/Class/Role`